osg-htc/docs/docs/data/xrootd/install-standalone.md

     !!! note
         CMS sites should follow CMS policy for `resourcename`

-1. Append the following configuration to the end of `/etc/xrootd/xrootd-standalone.cfg`

-        all.role server

 1. On EL 6, set the default options to use the standalone configuration in the `/etc/sysconfig/xrootd` file.

         XROOTD_DEFAULT_OPTIONS="-l /var/log/xrootd/xrootd.log -c /etc/xrootd/xrootd-standalone.cfg -k fifo"